LGBTQ rights in Ohio: Freedom of expression

 In 2012, 16-year-old high school student Maverick Couch, represented by Lambda Legal, sued the Waynesville Local School District after being told he could not come to school wearing a T-shirt with the words "Jesus is not a homophobe".
 The school board argued that they had the "right to limit clothing with sexual slogans...in order to protect its students and enhance the educational environment" and stated that the school principal, Randy Gebhardt, had the authority to request that remove his T-shirt and refrain from wearing it.
 The suit ended in a judgement in federal court in Cincinnati agreed to by all parties to the suit that affirmed Couch's right to wear the shirt to school and ordered the school district to pay $20,000 in damages and legal fees.
 Upon the announcement of the decision, Lambda Legal attorney Christopher Clark stated that the ruling provided that "First Amendment rights apply to all students on every day of the year" and that efforts to "silence LGBT youth will not go unchallenged."

 Schools parental notification law

 On January 8, 2025, Governor DeWine signed Ohio House Bill 8 into law.
 The bill requires educators, counselors, and other school staff to out LGBTQ students to their parents.
 It also bans "sexual content" from curriculum for Kindergarten through 3rd grade, mandates "age-appropriate" content for all other grades, and provides parents with the option to "opt out" of lessons involving such content.
 It includes "gender ideology" in the definition of "sexual content", but does not clarify what kinds of material may be considered "gender ideology".
 The vast majority of public testimony was in opposition to the bill.

 Transgender rights

+BMV

+In August 2026, the Ohio BMV announced that a new policy and updated rules allowing exclusively male or female markers - by a way only with a birth certificate and passport that has an exact matching sex and name listed on it.